1.1 Access, Distribution and Review of Child Welfare Policies

 5. Coordinate with the Lead Field Program Specialist (FPS) or designee to:

-1. Conduct policy trainings and case reviews;
+1. Conduct policy training and case reviews;

 2. Disseminate and discuss policy updates in meetings (e.g. regional and county supervisory team meetings, summits, county staff meetings or meetings of multiple social services units) as long as: